bhauman/lein-figwheel/README.md

 This will start a server at `http://localhost:3449` with your resources being served via the compojure `resources` ring handler.

-So you can load the a html file thats hosting your ClojureScript app by going to `http://localhost:3449/<yourfilename>.html`
+So you can load the HTML file thats hosting your ClojureScript app by going to `http://localhost:3449/<yourfilename>.html`

 [Cljsbuild has many many more options](https://github.com/emezeske/lein-cljsbuild/blob/master/sample.project.clj)